rainmaker29/SpokenWord2Vec/README.md

 ## Sample Data

 We provide a subset of files from LibriSpeech dev-clean to illustrate the expected directory structure for the feature extraction scripts.
 To replicate the performance in the paper, you need to generate features for the whole [LibriSpeech ASR Corpurs train-clean-100 set](https://www.openslr.org/12).
-You will need **32G** of storage for the features generated in steps 1 and 2 for the train-clean-100 set.

 [LibriSpeech Corpus](https://www.openslr.org/12)